dlr-pa/pfu/README.md

 [^b]: https://doi.org/10.1063/1.4962696

-In the projects PlasmaLab/Ekoplasma [^c] [^d] and COMPACT [^e] it was used and developed.
+In the projects PlasmaLab/Ekoplasma [^c] [^d] and COMPACT [^e] it was used and developed in python2.

 [^c]: https://complex-plasmas.dlr.de/index.php/plasmalab.html
 [^d]: https://dx.doi.org/10.1063/1.5020392